nuria-bosch/nuria-bosch.github.io/_pages/about.md

 Hello!
 I'm Núria Bosch [ˈnuɾiə βɔsk], an **incoming PhD student** at the University of Cambridge (St John's College).
 I specialise in syntax and language acquisition.

 I'm supervised by [Bert Vaux](https://www.mmll.cam.ac.uk/bv230) and [Theresa Biberauer](https://www.mmll.cam.ac.uk/dr-theresa-biberauer) and I am supported by an OOC AHRC DTP - St John's studentship.
-I am also an Honorary Cambridge Trust Scholar.
+I'm also an Honorary Cambridge Trust Scholar.

 Before my PhD, I completed a BA and MPhil in Linguistics also at the University of Cambridge (St John's College), supervised by Theresa Biberauer.
 You can find my full CV [here](https://nuria-bosch.github.io/assets/pdf/cv.pdf).

 I'm interested in **syntax** (theoretical, comparative, diachronic), **language acquisition** and **biolinguistics**.
-In my work, I adopt a so-called **neo-emergentist** approach to language acquisition and syntax, which assumes a radically impoverished Universal Grammar.
+In my work, I probe a so-called **neo-emergentist** approach to language acquisition and syntax, which assumes a radically impoverished Universal Grammar.

 Some of the projects I've worked on and/or I'm interested in include: